Call us at 919-971-4622

 - A puppy is placed in an approved home when the puppy is about 8-10 weeks old.

 - Once the dog has successfully completed all their health testing and reaches full maturity (approximately a year and a half), we would breed the dog.

-- You would need to keep a close eye on her “in heat” schedule so we can have her for a few days to test and breed her and then she would return to our home in time to deliver her puppies, returning back to you once her puppies are weaned.
+- You would need to keep a close eye on her “in heat” schedule so we can have her for a few days to test and breed her and then she would come to our home in time to deliver her puppies, returning back to you once her puppies are fully weaned.

 - We have “stud” family guardian home opportunities as well.

-As a guardian home your responsibilities would include:
+As a guardian home, responsibilities include:

 - Routine Vet care including monthly Heartworm medication.